 To say that 2020’s coronavirus pandemic has changed the way that people across the globe live their daily lives would be an understatement.
 Instead, it’s more accurate to say that COVID-19 has pulled the rug out from under the world’s feet.
 The need for changes has been sudden and extreme—everything from attending school to acquiring and cooking food has been turned upside-down.
 The office environment, of course, is no exception and has been totally revolutionized by coronavirus.

 So sure, that’s now, but what about the future?
 What will happen once the spread of coronavirus is more under control or once treatment options and an effective vaccine are readily available to every population?

 What Does Coronavirus Mean For Offices?

 It’s evident now that the typical office environment, in particular, has a long way to go before it can be considered safe and conducive to the elimination of viral spread.
 What will the office look like after the pandemic?
-What habits will be changed, and which policies will be modified?
+What habits will be changed, which policies will be modified, and how will we adjust the design of the office space?
 There are already plenty of predictions out there, seven of which are gathered here to create an image depicting “The Office of the Future.”

 The office post-coronavirus will likely: